cybercongress/go-cyber/docs/run_validator.md

-# Join Cyber testnet as a Validator
+# Join cyber as a Validator

 ## Prepare your server